britram/taps-transports/draft-ietf-taps-transports.md

 The Internet Control Message Protocol (ICMP) {{RFC0792}} for IPv4 and {{RFC4433}} for IPv6 are IETF standards track protocols.

-ICMP a conection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
+ICMP is a connection-less unidirectional protocol that delivers individual messages, without error correction, congestion control, or flow control.
 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams (IPv4 and IPv6), in addition to anycast datagrams.

 ### Protocol Description

-ICMP is a conection-less unidirectional protocol that delivers individual messages.
+ICMP is a connection-less unidirectional protocol that delivers individual messages.
 The protocol uses independent messages, ordinarily called datagrams.
 Each message is required to carry a checksum as an integrity check and to protect from misdelivery to an unintended endpoint.